ParkGeonYeong/ParkGeonYeong.github.io/_posts/2019-05-16-Model-based-Planning-and-some-recent-works.md

 ---
-title: "Model based Planning 최근 논문 소개"
+title: "Model based Planning and some recent works"
 use_math: true
 classes: wide
 layout: single